yashkothadia/Face_swap/README.md

 <left><img src="https://github.com/yashkothadia/Face_swap/blob/main/face_swap/face_swap.png" width="49%" height="49%"></left>

 ### Improve face swapping image quality
-we can use codeforme or GFPGAN to increase image quality and upscale an image.
+we can use CodeFormer or GFPGAN to increase image quality and upscale an image.

 ### Data handling
 we can use temp storage or any database which support images for data storage.<br>